Skip to content

 Then check platform limits in the Capability Matrix.
 The web and OHOS engines have the most visible differences because they are constrained by browser iframe security and ArkWeb request APIs.

-If your old code imported webview_flutter_android or webview_flutter_wkwebview, keep those imports.
-The main package still uses those implementations for Android, iOS, and macOS.
+If your old code imported webview_flutter_android or webview_flutter_wkwebview, replace those imports with webview_all_android and webview_all_wkwebview.
+The 1.3.0 line uses the forked implementations for Android, iOS, and macOS.

 For new desktop, OHOS, or web-specific code, add the relevant package and import it: